tashukbiz/family-trivia-landing/page_structure.md

 ---

-## **7. FAMILY-SAFE SECTION**
+## **7. TESTIMONIALS SECTION**

 **Title:**
+💬 What Families Are Saying

+Use 3–4 testimonial cards:

+⭐ “My 8-year-old finally feels confident playing trivia with us.”
+⭐ “We used it for a 6-hour road trip.
+No whining.”
+⭐ “Kids ask for this instead of video games.
+Win!”

+---

+## **8. FAMILY-SAFE SECTION**

+**Title:**
-**Built for Families.
-Safe for All Ages.**
+🛡️ Built for Families.
+Safe for All Ages.

-Checklist with playful shield icon:

-- Age-appropriate content (add a \* with a note at the bottom of the page that we do our best to ensure content is suitable for all ages, but as the topic is set by users, supervision is recommended)
-- Validated questions (add a \* with a note at the bottom of the page that despite our best efforts, AI can make mistakes)
+Checklist items:

+- Age-appropriate content
+- Validated questions
 - No mid-game interruptions
 - No personal data tracking
 - No accounts required